 Video is also rich in SEO value and can help boost your career site in search rankings.
 This means more career site traffic, longer visits, more applications, and less money spent promoting your career site on Google and job boards.

-Quick tip: don’t forget that your career site is there to capitalise on job seekers’ attention by collecting their contact information in a CRM or securing an application.
+Quick tip: don’t forget that your career site is there to capitalize on job seekers’ attention by collecting their contact information in a CRM or securing an application.
 Use video to tell your story and encourage viewers to take a specific action.

 Job descriptions are excellent at informing candidates about job requirements and expectations.
 They’re also really, really terrible at communicating what a job is actually like.